chkao831/chkao831.github.io/_portfolio/portfolio-16.md

 [Assignment prompts with corresponding codes/writeup at GitHub](https://github.com/chkao831/WI18_Programming-in-Java-II_UCSDCSE8B)

-More details are expected to be added at this section later.
+More details are expected to be added in this section later.